denizetkar/tum-adlr-ss21-07/README.md

       --curiosity-epochs CURIOSITY_EPOCHS
                             Number of epochs to train the curiosity models per 'collect_rollout'.
+      --curiosity-coefficient CURIOSITY_COEFFICIENT
+                            The coefficient to multiply the curiosity reward before adding to the total rewards.
       --curiosity-reg-coef CURIOSITY_REG_COEF
                             Regularization coefficient for training curiosity
                             models.